jakibaki/sys-audioplayer/README.md

 # nx-sys-audioplayer

-This is (hopefully) going to be an background-audio-player for the nintendo switch
+This is (hopefully) going to be an background-audio-player (as a custom sysmodule) for the Nintendo Switch.

-(partially based on nx-dreport)
+This is partially based on nx-dreport.